jaihon1/IFT6758-Project/blog/_posts/2021-11-3-milestone-2.md

 <div style="text-align: justify">
 For the neural network, different methods were used for the preprocessing.
 We tried first a model that did not use our features created in the bonus part of section 4 (everything related to penalty).
 This means that our model had less features than the others tried as of now (except for the linear regression of course).
 Still, for all neural networks models, we transformed the categorical data into one-hot vectors just like we did we XGBoost, KNN and Random Forest.
 However, we considered the feature current_friendly_on_ice and current_opposite_on_ice as categorical features as opposed to the other models which supposed they were numerical and therefore were standardized which does not make much sense for a number of people on the ice that ranges from 1 to 5.
 As the other models, we standardized the numerical features.
 <br>
 <br>
 The other two models tried with the Neural Network differed on the used of dropouts.
 They both trained with all of the features created in section 4 (including the bonus), but one of them used dropout and the other didn't.
-For the training, we did some manual cross validation over different hyperparameters like the learning rate, the coefficient for the adam optimizer and the number of epochs.
-All the hyperparameters of the 3 models are the same, because those parameters had been optimized previously.
+For the training, we did some manual cross validation over different hyper-parameters like the learning rate, the coefficient for the Adam optimizer and the number of epochs.
+All the hyper-parameters of the 3 models are the same, because those parameters had been optimized previously.
 So mainly, the learning rate is 0.001, the Adam coefficient is 0.9, and we trained for 30 epochs.
 So, to reiterate, the main difference is that the 'nn_no_bonus_feature' has no feature developed during the bonus part (section 4), the 'nn_no_dropout' has no dropout and the "best_shot_nn_final" has all of the features and dropout.
 <br>
 <br>